 - To meet & bring together activists who are working on water issues in isolated pockets of India.

-- To form a pressure group for making state and national water policies more people-oriented and responsive.
+- To establish dialogue with government making state and national water policies more people-oriented and responsive.

 In 14 months, the campaign touched 320 districts in 30 states of India (of which 17 states are severely drought affected) and met concerned persons in 90 cities and 4 metropolises.

 - Degradation of surface and groundwater resource: Acute degradation of land, water and forest resources in all parts of the country is leading to an acute scarcity of water with all its consequent impacts.
 Nature is fast losing its capacity to regenerate its capacity to provide water for human and ecological use.
 The cycles of floods and droughts are becoming more recurrent and severe.
 Overexploitation and unsustainable use of surface and groundwater is leading to a rapid fall in groundwater table.
 The number of districts in the dark zone is increasing sharply.

 - Drinking water: The availability of clean and potable drinking water is falling very fast, leading to a rapid rise in exploitative drinking water markets.
 In 1952, according to planning commission study 232 villages in India were without any water source in 2002 this number has increased to 90,000 villages.
 In 2003, this figure has reached 1 lakh.
 Where potable water is not available, water borne diseases and drudgery of fetching drinking water for human and animal population are on the increase.
 Water quality is also being severely affected by human interventions such as excessive ground and surface water exploitation (leading to increase in fluorides and salinity) and industrial and household pollution of water.

 - Conflicts on water: At a local level, increasing inequity in access to water is being manifested in the form of conflicts over water use between:

 - Urban and rural areas

 - Various sectors such as agriculture, industry, energy

 - Advantaged classes and marginalised sections.